calistasalsabila/Programming-Languages/Java/material/java_oop/25_01Shortcut.md

 With the right extensions, VS Code can function like a lightweight Java IDE.
 By generating boilerplate code like getters and setters, you can focus more on logic and architecture — not syntax repetition.

-Use tools smartly, code cleanly, and make Dokja, Jeha, Hamin, and Dazai proud developers! 💻✨
+Use tools smartly, code cleanly 💻✨